terraform-aviatrix-modules/terraform-aviatrix-azure-transit-firenet/README.md

 instance_size | Standard_B2ms | Size of the transit gateway instances. **Insane mode requires a minimum Standard_D3_v2 instance size** fw_instance_size | Standard_D3_v2 | Size of the firewall instances
-attached | true | Attach firewall instances to Aviatrix Gateways firewall_username | fwadmin | Default username for administrative account on the firewall.
-For Check Point firewalls it will always default to admin.
+attached | true | Attach firewall instances to Aviatrix Gateways firewall_username | fwadmin | Default username for administrative account on the firewall. **_For Check Point firewalls it will always default to admin_**.
 Admin is not allowed for other image types.
 Should not contain special chars. ha_gw | true | Set to false to deploy single Aviatrix gateway.
 When set to false, fw_amount is ignored and only a single NGFW instance is deployed. checkpoint_password | Aviatrix#1234 | Default initial password for Check Point, only required when using Check Point image insane_mode | false | Set to true to enable Aviatrix insane mode high-performance encryption